Yerevan, a french city in Armenia

 Here we go!
 After a few hours spent in a van coming from Tbilisi (the driver was driving like crazy!), I left Georgia to go to Armenia, actually to go to its capital, Yerevan!
 In Tbilisi, a handful of drivers, all Armenians, patiently wait for passengers to go to Armenia.
 Once the van is full, they just go!
 I knew where to find them and of course, when they saw me, they asked me where I was from.
 When they found out I was from France, they went crazy “Woooooow!
 France!?
 We loooove this country!
 Charles Aznavour!
 Zinedine Zidane!”
 And I had a better treatment than the other ones 😀

 And it was just getting started!
 I knew Armenia and France were in good terms and had a good relationship, but not to that extent!
 They say “Merci!” to say thank you, just like in French.
 In Yerevan, I saw the France Square, a few french cafés.
-They are also big billboards with Charles Aznavour on it, there’s a Charles Aznavour Square, and a Charles Aznavour Museum!!!
-It was closed during my stay in Yerevan, this museum in honor of the French singer exhibits his discs, books, awards, photos of the artist… For those who don’t know him, Aznavour has Armenian origins…
+Like Luang Prabang in Laos, you can really feel the French influence.
+They are also big billboards with Charles Aznavour on them, there’s a Charles Aznavour Square, and a Charles Aznavour Museum!!!
+It was closed during my stay in Yerevan, this museum in honor of the French singer exhibits his discs, books, awards, photos of the artist… For those who don’t know him, Aznavour is a French singer and has Armenian origins…

 With all this, I almost felt like I was home!
 The Armenian people I talk to are charmed when I tell them I live in Paris.
 Aznavour’s name comes out systematically when I say I’m french.
 He’s not the only one of Armenian descent.
 I completely forgot this, but the Kardashian family is from Armenia, too!
 And some Armenian girls I talked to in a bar really wanted to remind me this “They’re from here, not from the US!”
 It’s funny though, I’m not even lying but some of them were looking like the Kardashians a bit!
 Anyway, references change, it really depends who you talk to…

 Turkey is not the only country Armenia despises.
-There’s also the neighbor country, Azerbaijan.
+There’s also the neighboring country, Azerbaijan.
 But why?
 An area, Nagorno-Karabagh.
 After the USSR’s dissolution, Nagorno-Karabagh, populated by 80% of Armenian people, became part of Azerbaijan.
-Nagorno-Karabach wants its independence, or becomes part of Armenia.
+Nagorno-Karabach wants its independence, or to be part of Armenia.
 And Armenia wants this region to be part of their country.
 Because of this disagreement, Armenians cannot go to Azerbaijan, and vice versa.
 No flights/trains/buses from one country to the other, and they’re like side by side.
-In Armenia, I tried to check Azerbaijan Airlines’ website, it was blocked… Anyway, the conflict lasts for decades…
+In Armenia, I tried to check Azerbaijan Airlines’ website, it was blocked… I had to use a VPN… Anyway, the conflict lasts for decades…

 A little bit like Mother Georgia in Tbilisi, there is Mother Armenia in Yerevan.
 This monumental statue is located in Victory Park, in the heights of the city, just next to a small theme park.
 Since the statue is in the heights of the city, it feels like Mother Armenia is watching and taking care of the city.